Fredric Williams

 (1) Should a president nominate a candidate for the Supreme Court and ask for the Senate's consent in the weeks before a presidential election?

 Analysis: Biden, I believe, would argue that presidents in the past did not go through the confirmation process during the period before an election.
 This allows voters to affect the choice of Supreme Court justice.
 Trump would argue that this is his sworn duty and the duty of the Senate is to advise the president and consent if it deems the candidate worthy.
 I believe, in such a debate, Trump would have the winning hand, Duty supersedes any claim about what may have happened in actual practice.
 Supreme Court justices are not elected by voters, so elections should be irrelevant to appointments.
-Trump might also note that just 114 justices who have served over the past 231 years, so appointments occur about once every two years.
-The chance of an appointment occurring just prior to a presidential election are relatively small.
+Trump might also note that just 114 justices have served over the past 231 years, so appointments occur about once every two years.
+The chance of an appointment occurring just prior to a presidential election is relatively small.

 (2) Should businesses, sports, and other activities be limited by government action in response to a virus?